A topic from the subject of Distillation in Chemistry.

 Conclusion

-Distillation is a versatile technique that is used to separate and purify liquids.
+Distillation is a versatile technique used to separate and purify liquids.
 It has a wide range of applications in chemistry, chemical engineering, and other fields.
-The choice of distillation technique depends on the specific requirements of the experiment.
+The choice of distillation technique depends on the specific properties of the mixture and the desired level of separation.

 Different Types of Distillation Techniques in Chemistry